Click on an item on the map to view information about it

-The Coyote Loop is .7 mile loop on a plateau above the Chelan river and is accessed from the end of the Eagle Trail.
+The Coyote Loop is a .7 mile loop on a plateau above the Chelan river and is accessed from the end of the Eagle Trail.
 While the loop itself is only .7 miles, the total mileage is about 3.8 miles, as you will hike along the Reach One trail and Eagle Trail to reach the Coyote Loop.
 None of the trails in the hike have any shade, so it's best done in the mornings during the summer (not to mention rattlesnakes will be less likely to be out), and makes for a great wildflower hike in the spring.

 My wife and I arrived at the Chelan Butte trailhead on a nice summer morning, and I noticed they had a nice new sign in place showing all the trails in the Gorge - I'd been busy exploring other hikes in the area and hadn't been in the Chelan Gorge area since last fall.
 After admiring the new signage, we headed out on the Reach 1 trail towards Coyote Loop.